jnlsings/Hangman/README.md

 ## How to Play

 Simply enter your letter guesses into the input field until you have revealed the word!
-At this time guesses are unlimited.

 ## Who is this for?